Business Ethics Policy

-Where entertaining is essential to your role, you may be authorised by your manager to offer or accept hospitality.
+Where entertaining is essential to your role, you may be authorized by your manager to offer or accept hospitality.
 If you are offering hospitality, you must operate within your approved budget.

 If you are offering, or accepting, hospitality you must adhere to the guidelines detailed in this policy.